gtoffoli/commons-language/nlp/spacy_custom/hr/README.md

 - hr500k-eval.conllu
 - hr500k-test.conllu

+A first time I randomly splitted the corpus in 3 subsets of sizes proportional to 3, 2, and 1 respectively.
+A second time we repeated the preparation, training and evaluation cycle with subsets of size proportional to 8, 1 and 1, like those of the UD Data Set.
+The results were significantly better (about 2 or 3 % improvement of each score).
+Thus, we kept the last ones.

 - CLI command: `python -m spacy convert hr500k-train.conllu ./ -l hr -n 10`
 - CLI command: `python -m spacy convert hr500k-eval.conllu ./ -l hr -n 10`
 - CLI command: `python -m spacy convert hr500k-test.conllu ./ -l hr -n 10`